The Painted-Leaf begonia, aka Rex begonia, with their large, colorful leaves, help make them perfect indoor plants for the window garden.

-The leaves are large and multicolored.
-The outer edges of the leaf may appear dark green while the inner parts are a mixture of pink and white.
+These rhizomatous plants have large and multicolored leaves.
+The outer edges of the leaf may appear dark green, while the inner parts are a mixture of pink and white.

 Shades of red, purple, bronze, black, and silver may also appear.

-The leaves are often six to 12 inches across.
+Begonia leaves are often six to 12″ inches across.
 While it’s an evergreen plant, it may shed several leaves during the colder months.

 Flowering and Fragrance

-Although the painted-leaf begonia is a flowering plant it is not grown for its flowers as the leaves are much more attractive.
+Although the begonia Rex is a flowering plant, it is not grown for its flowers as the leaves are much more attractive.

-Removing the flowers when they appear helps keep the leaves healthy.
+Removing the blooms when they appear helps keep the leaves healthy.

 Light and Temperature

-In USDA hardiness zones 10 and 11, the plant can grow outdoors year-round, enjoying the heat of the summer.
+In USDA hardiness zones 10 and 11, Rex begonias can grow outdoors year-round, enjoying the heat of the summer.

-Some people find that the plant is difficult to care for, struggling to find the right balance of light and temperature.
+Some people find the painted-leaf begonia difficult to care for, struggling to find the right balance of light and temperature.

 The plant needs plenty of bright indirect light but not direct sun.
 The bright UV rays may scorch the leaves.

-Light misting may be needed as most homes have humidity levels between 30% and 40%.
+Light misting may be needed as most homes have 30% and 40% humidity.

-Learn more on growing Rex Begonias under artificial lights
+Learn more about growing Rex Begonia under artificial lights

 Watering and Feeding

-Water frequently throughout the summer, ensuring that the soil never dries out completely.
+Water frequently throughout the summer ensures the soil never dries out completely.
 In the winter, water the plant sparingly.

-The painted-leaf begonia doesn’t need plant food in the winter but benefits from diluted water fertilizer during the active growing season.
-Feed once per month during spring and summer.
+The begonia Rex doesn’t need plant food in the winter but benefits from diluted quarter-strength liquid fertilizer during the active growing season.
+Feed once per month during warm seasons.

-When growing Rex use a rich potting mix with fast drainage.
+Grow Rex using a rich, fast-draining soil mix.
 It should remain moist but not soggy.

 Otherwise, leave it in place and freshen the topsoil.

-Repot in the spring in shallow pots, which is also the best time to propagate.
+Repot in the first quarter of the year in shallow pots, which is also the best time to propagate.

-Large, shallow pots allow the rhizomes to spread.
+Large, shallow pots allow the rhizome to spread.